Nationals’ rebuild takes another step forward as Keibert Ruiz debuts in a loss to the Phillies

 “I want feedback from you.
 I want to see what your views are, and I’m going to learn from you as well,” Martinez said of what he told Ruiz.
 “And I want to learn from you because my job is to make you better, and for us to go out there and compete and win games, and you’re a big part of that.”

 To close his introduction to Washington, Ruiz got ahead 3-0, took a strike and looped a single between three Phillies fielders in the eighth, poking Connor Brogdon’s 95-mph fastball.
 He ran 90 feet, reaching safely, and bumped knuckles with first base coach Randy Knorr.
 It really wasn’t much.
-It wasn’t a fairy tale grand slam to erase Harper’s early dent in the scoreboard.
+It wasn’t a fairy-tale grand slam to erase Harper’s early dent in the scoreboard.
 It was, actually, about as quiet a hit as Ruiz could have mustered.

 But it was a start, nonetheless.
 The Nationals still needed that.